lmkr/cpncourse/minicourse/README.md

 # Plan for PCS911 - Spring 2021

-## Module 1: Introduction to CPNs and CPN Tools
+## Lecture 1: Overview of Coloured Petri Nets and CPN Tools

 ### Plan